Never Shout Never: 2020–2023, 2025: Unborn Spark, retirement

 On April 29, 2020, Drew announced a solo acoustic album titled Unborn Spark, due for release on May 13, his son's 1st birthday.
 However, on May 5, he announced that he needed a little more time for mixing and artwork to be completed.
 On May 17, he announced that the album would be released on June 12.
 On June 8, the first single, "Time to Change", was released.
 With it came the announcement that it would be released as a Never Shout Never album.

 Never Shout Never returned in late 2021, releasing a new single titled "Easy Swagger" in October.
 On March 8, 2022, Drew announced his retirement from music, putting an end to the band.
 In addition, Drew confirmed on Twitter that Never Shout Never was finished.
 However, on December 24, 2022, he announced that Never Shout Never would be returning the following year and also announced a release of a new album.
 On November 25, 2023, Drew announced via Twitter his second retirement from music, to pursue a new career in professional painting.
 He also released the final mixes of his intended album, Advent of Violet Soul on the same day.
 Never Shout Never was originally set to perform at When We Were Young in October 2025.
 However, on September 11, Drew announced that he would not be performing at the festival due to a mouth infection.

+Musical styles and influences

+Never Shout Never is described as pop rock, alternative rock, indie rock, emo pop and acoustic.
+Additionally, Kerrang! referred to them as a "Myspace band" due to their popularity on Myspace early in their career, despite their stylistic disimilarities with other bands associated with this label, such as Job for a Cowboy and Suicide Silence.
+Ingle stated the band was influenced by Bob Dylan, The Beatles and Woody Guthrie.